MUSHARRAF

-IS BACK
+MUSHARRAF IS BACK

-forover four years, Pakistan's former military ruler Pervez Musharraf is returning home today to participate in
+After remaining in self-exile forover four years, Pakistan's former military ruler Pervez Musharraf is returning home today to participate in historic elections in May.

 His party, the All Pakistan Muslim League, on Saturday placed quarter page advertisements in leading newspapers asking people to welcome the former president at 11am at the airport.Later, he is also scheduled to address a public rally near the mausoleum of the Quaid-e-Azam.
 Since he went into self-exile in early 2009, Musharraf has several times announced his intention to return home.